shapurid/php-project-lvl3/README.md

 This is web application to analyze URL and get minimum SEO information from meta tags: _description_ and _keywords_, if page has
   *h1* tag, analyzer will get *h1* inner HTML.

-This is my third project on online education platform [hexlet.oi](https://hexlet.io)

 #### Setup
 ```